-QUESTION 2a GENERIC BAND DESCRIPTORS Be prepared to use the FULL range
+QUESTION 2a GENERIC BAND DESCRIPTORS

-Be prepared to use the FULL range

-The band descriptors which are shaded reward performance above or below that expected on this paper.

-BAND MARKS DESCRIPTOR

-Above Clear and reasonably sustained analytical response

-4 6 Use of well-selected detail for support

-4 5 Some evidence of analytical comment

-Use of some appropriate details for support

-5 4 Begins to develop a response; mainly descriptive

-Reference to some relevant detail

-6 3 Some relevant comment

-Reference to a little detail

-7 2 Straightforward points

-Features merely identified

-4

-8 1 Simple points

-Little, if any, specific detail

-Below Response not worthy of credit: answer brief and hesitating or rambling and lacking relevance

-8 0
+Be prepared to use the FULL ran nge The band descripto rs which are shade ed reward performance above or below that expected on this paper.
+BAND MARKS DESCRIPTOR Above 4 6 Clear and reasonably sustained analytical response Use of well-selected detail for support 4 5 Some evidence of analytical comment Use of some appropriate details for support 5 4 Begins to develop a response; mainly descriptive Reference to some relevant detail 6 3 Some relevant comment Reference to a little detail 7 2 Straightforward points Features merely identified 8 1 Simple points Little, if any, specific detail Below 8 0 Response not worthy of credit: answer brief and hesitating or rambling and lacking relevance

-Question Indicative Content Guidance 2 (b) Higher Band responses [Bands 4 and above] are likely to explore the entertaining and light-hearted use of language in describing the rhinos.
-Candidates are likely to make some comment on the words that describe rhinos in human terms: 'bad-tempered loners'; 'famously short-sighted'.
-They are likely to explore the light-hearted language used to describe their partying ('there to socialise'; 'party games'; 'strut around') and the inevitable 'morning after'.
-They are likely to comment on the effects of more obvious features such as onomatopoeia ('squeaked and squealed', 'roared') and rhetorical question (in the final sentence).
+Question Indicative Content Marks Guidance 2 (b) Higher Band responses [Bands 4 and above] are likely to explore the force of the emotive words and phrases in creating sympathy for the polar bear.
+The first paragraph sets the tone: 'could not be any further from home'; 'locked in a bare concrete enclosure'; 'It's no life for any creature'.
+Yupi is an 'intelligent predator' pathetically reduced to 'pacing up and down repeatedly'.
+Candidates are likely to comment on the sustained contrast made between her natural habitat and her 'small patch of concrete'.
+The description of the enclosure includes reference to its excessive heat, dampness and barrenness.
+For most of the day Yupi is 'trapped' in a 'holding pen'; 'horrific conditions of her captivity'.
 At the top end there will be some evidence that language is being analysed and comments supported by appropriate reference.
+At the top end there will be some evidence that language is being analysed and comments supported by appropriate reference.
 Middle Band responses [Bands 5 and 6] are likely to be characterised by a general awareness of the use of language in the article, and by a descriptive rather than analytical approach.
 Quotations at this level may be simply listed and/or excessive in length.
 Where comments on language exist, they are likely to be generalised and/or repetitive.
 Language features may be logged, sometimes incorrectly or vaguely (eg 'the article uses strong verbs').
 Lower Band [Bands 7 and below] responses are likely to show only a rudimentary understanding of the nature and purpose of the article.
 Comments on language are likely to be basic, generalised and in some cases erroneous.
 Responses may be characterised by much lifting of points and/or listing of quotations without comment or explanation.
 At the bottom end, there will be considerable misunderstanding of both task and text and/or almost verbatim copying of parts of the text.
 14 Features of higher band answers are likely to be: identification of specific information and language points analytical comment on the effects of the points identified.
 Good quality comment on the effects of specific words and phrases is a discriminator for this task.
 Answers lacking comment on language points should not be marked higher than Band 5.
-Note that 'party animals' and 'noisy affair' appear in both the headings and the text.
 INSTRUCTIONS Use the band descriptors and practice scripts to arrive at your mark.
 Do not over-reward answers that adopt an overly descriptive approach.
-Do not credit comments about headings, photographs and words with the photographs that are the focus of Question 2(a).
-Use the following annotations to help you arrive at your mark: to indicate words/phrases specifically identified by the candidate to indicate explanations and analytical comment for explanations that are not fully clear for irrelevant material.
+Do not credit comments about headings, the logo and photographs that are the focus of Question 2(a).
+Use the following annotations to help you arrive at your mark: I to indicate information points to indicate explanations and analytical comment for explanations that are not fully clear for irrelevant material. for extended lifting